The By-Laws of the Democratic Party in the Town of Wilton

-The DTC shall consist of not less than seventeen (17) members, nor more that a number equal to one percent of voters registered as Democrats in Wilton on the date of the last regular Congressional election.
+The DTC shall consist of not fewer than seventeen (17) members, nor more than the number equal to one percent of voters registered as Democrats in Wilton on the date of the last regular Congressional election.
 This maximum number shall be announced at a meeting of the DTC before the caucus held to nominate the new DTC members.
 Each DTC member shall be elected at large.

 Any vacancy on the DTC arising from any cause including failure to elect may after the commencement of its two-year term be filled by the DTC by a vote at a regular or special meeting called for that purpose.